pkoppstein/JESS/README.md

 For each input, `conforms_to(schema)` simply emits true or false depending on whether that input conforms to the given schema entity.

-# Experimental Aspects of the JESS Schema Language
+## Experimental Aspects of the JESS Language

 The definitions of the following named types are experimental and subject to change: